 In addition, the Palo Alto and Los Agustinos claims fall within a Protected Natural Area and require a submission of an EIA and state permission to drill.
+The Los Agustinos claim was withdrawn in January 2015.

 In March 2013 the Mexican government denied the Company's initial application for a permit to drill at the Palo Alto Property.
-The Company has appealed the decision and a review by an appointed, independent magistrate is underway.
-Resolution is expected in 2014, and there can be no assurance of a favourable outcome.
+The Company is in an appeal process and has recently won an injunction which instructed the authority responsible to re-examine the legal merits of the permit to drill applications of the Company.
+The Company believes that the legal basis for the original denial is faulty and that the legal challenge will ultimately be successful.
+Resolution is expected in 2015, and there can be no assurance of a favourable outcome.